The while

 }

-, the block of code inside thewhile
+, the code block inside thewhile

-is executed.
+executes.
 If it isfalse

-, the loop ends.- Code to execute: This is where the code to be repeated is placed.
+, the loop ends. - Code to execute: This is where the code to be repeated is placed.

 Basic Example